microsoft/QBASHER/scripts/README.txt

 A. RUNNING THE TEST SUITE FOR THE FIRST TIME (OR AFTER CHANGING THE INDEXER)
 ----------------------------------------------------------------------------
-   ./qbash_run_tests.pl RI       # if you have built QBASHER using Visual
+   perl ./qbash_run_tests.pl RI       # if you have built QBASHER using
-                                 # Studio 2015, or
+                                      # Visual Studio 2015, or
-   ./qbash_run_tests.pl GCC RI   # if you have built QBASHER using gcc/make
+   perl ./qbash_run_tests.pl GCC RI   # if you have built QBASHER
+                                      # using gcc/make

 The RI option causes the data sets in ../test_data to be rebuilt, and then runs the full set of tests.
+The 'perl' should be the path to your perl5 interpreter, or just perl if it's in your path.